Back To Main Menu

 HOW TO APPLY

-2. Keep the Application Acknowledgement for your reference and submit all necessary documents as listed below to the Student Admissions Office, NAFA Campus 1, for verification within five working days from the date of your online application:
+Keep the Application Acknowledgement for your reference and submit the required documents for verification within five working days from the application date at:

 1. Certified true copies of academic certificates and transcripts: Secondary 4 N(A) School Preliminary Examination (for applicants waiting for GCE O-Level results in Jan), GCE N(A) level, CCA record and GCE O-Level, if applicable.